Request A Free Estimate

 How to Get Rid of a Spider Infestation

 Spiders enter your home for two reasons: food and shelter.
 If you deprive spiders of these two things, it’s likely they’ll find somewhere else to set up shop.
-Getting rid of common house spiders may not be that difficult!
-Here are some simple steps you can take to make your lodgings less appealing to these eight-legged creatures:
+Here are some simple steps you can take to make your lodgings less appealing to common house spiders:

-• Repair cracks and holes.
-Spiders can enter through the tiniest crack.
-Check your home periodically and fill in places where gaps have appeared.
-This goes for your roof as well; spiders can climb and access high areas via tree branches.
-Also repair screens on doors and windows.
+Spiders can squeeze through the tiniest crack.
+Check your home periodically and fill in places where foundations have cracked, doors have shifted, and small gaps have appeared.
+This goes for your roof as well.
+Spiders are adept climbers that can access your upper floors via tree branches.
+Be sure to repair screens on doors and windows at all levels.

-• Keep it clean.
 Like vacuuming, a clean home discourages spiders from becoming too cozy.
-They prefer cluttered environments where they can easily hide and where other pests are plentiful to feast on.
+They prefer unkempt environments where they can easily disappear into the clutter and where there are plentiful other pests to feast on.
 A clean home has little to offer spiders.

-• Natural deterrents.
-There are natural solutions you can spray around your home to deter spiders.
-Turns out spiders don’t care for the smell of peppermint, eucalyptus or tea tree oil.
+There are natural solutions and essential oils you can spray around your home to deter spiders (and other pests).
+Turns out spiders don’t care for the smell of peppermint, eucalyptus, or tea tree oil.
 Mix up a solution and spray in suspected areas.
 White vinegar works too.

-• Sticky traps.
 Commercial traps attract and ensnare spiders and other insects.
 You just have to deal with the traps afterward.
+Commercial traps attract and ensnare spiders and other insects.

 How to Keep Spiders Away: Plunkett’s Pest Control